 The use of water resources for golf course irrigation in increasingly scrutinized due to declining availability and increasing cost.
-The USGA has committed \$30 million through the 15.30.45 initiative to help the industry find economically viable strategies to reduce golf's use of water by 45% over the next 15 years (through 2036).
+The USGA has committed \$30 million through the 15.30.45 initiative to help the industry find economically viable strategies to reduce golf's use of water.
 Although fundamental research will continue to contribute, we believe there are existing, scientifically proven, and underutilized strategies that can also advance this goal.
 Therefore, our strategy is to demonstrate these proven strategies on golf courses to create rigorous case studies to explicitly detail their costs and benefits.
 By showcasing the efficacy of new technologies at scale, we will encourage their future adoption in the industry.

 Investigators interested in these types of projects should submit proposals through strategic initiative number 4.
 A complete description of our thinking around the most important strategies in this initiative are available at the link provided above.
 Although all suitable proposals will be considered, for this call, we are most interested to advance projects in the areas explained in table 2.
-Proposals specific to a 15.30.45 golf course project could potentially begin in 2024.
 As opposed to our traditional research grants, we expect that a portion of funding for these projects may need to support costs for the cooperating golf course to implement a strategy (see more information in the funding guidelines section on page 5).